bioexcel/qmmm_bpg/docs/running_cp2k/running_cp2k.rst

 -------------------

 The run times per MD step for each of the benchmarks is reported in the Table below.
-The simulations were run on ARCHER, on full 24 core nodes containing two 2.7 GHz, 12-core E5-2697 v2 (Ivy Bridge) series processors.
-The results shown each use a single thread (i.e they are non hybrid calculations).
+The simulations were run on the ARCHER supercomputer (https://www.archer.ac.uk), on full 24 core compute nodes containing two 2.7 GHz, 12-core E5-2697 v2 (Ivy Bridge) series processors.
+Threading was not enabled in any of the benchmarks (i.e all the simulations were run in pure MPI configuration).

 +---------------+-----------------+-----------------+-----------------+-----------------+---------------------+
 | Cores         | MQAE            | ClC (QM 19)	    | CIC (QM 253)    | CBD_PHY         | GFP_QM              |